kyma-kata/KYM-Share/CapybaraOnly/README.md

-# Capybara Microsounds
+# Capybara Only

-These sounds only work on Capybara hardware and require loading the associated custom microsounds.
+These sounds only work on Capybara hardware and may require loading the associated custom microsounds.